sassembla/SublimeSocket/README.md

 ###Purpose/Motivation
 * Enable control ST2 from other process, browser, websocket clients.
 * Remove all heavy-process running with ST2.
-More light, little power.
+More light, less energy.

 ###ToDo